 The Academic Profile

 UChicago is test-optional but notes that submitted scores are part of the holistic review.
+If you're debating whether to include your scores, our guide on whether you should submit your SAT score can help.
 The academic threshold is comparable to peer schools.

 Financial Aid at UChicago